blacklightpy/vaultofknowledge/Arguments against religion.md

+# How to use this
+Find a question (or answer).
+Read the first answer (or question) to it, and then collapse it to look for any secondary answers or questions to the same question (or answer).

 - **\[Q1.\]** Why can't god guide everyone personally, like he guided people in the past?
 He should be very capable of doing is.
 	- **\[Q1.A1.\]** If they say, god's ways are his and shouldn't be questioned
 		- **\[Q1.A1.Q1.\]** Is he not responsible for all the suffering in the world